Data Analytics and BI: Its Role In Organization’s Success

 Smart Decision Making

-As a business owner, it’s necessary to have a strong grip on what your organisation’s data is conveying you.
+As a business owner, it’s necessary to have a strong grip on what your organization’s data is conveying you.
 As we all know, information does not essentially equal intelligence!
 This is particularly the case if that information is ‘siloed’ in different parts of your business.

 The technical backbone to smart management is a single, centralized repository that lures together data on all of your business activities and customer collaborations.

 Customer Relationship Management (CRM) solutions usually play an instrumental role here.
-A well-incorporated CRM acts as the link between teams and will allow you to run reports that convey a range of key business metrics – on productivity, staff performance, customer behaviour, product inclinations, sales cycles, revenues, core customers, and market trends – all set for analysis by the management team.
+A well-incorporated CRM acts as the link between teams and will allow you to run reports that convey a range of key business metrics – on productivity, staff performance, customer behavior, product inclinations, sales cycles, revenues, core customers, and market trends – all set for analysis by the management team.

 It’s then likely to fast locate performance hotspots and to flag up where processes could be imitated in other parts of the business.
 Any subsequent decisions will be based on hard facts rather than presumption.